Last Updated on 28 November 2025 by Cycloscope

 Cycling is a big thing in Taiwan, there’s no other Asian country (yes, we’ll talk about Taiwan as a country here) where cycling and cycle touring are so widespread and even institutionalized.

-Everything is focused on cycling in Taiwan and the bicycles are almost worshipped, being considered the prime means of transport to explore the island and also by the government and tourism board.
+Everything in Taiwan is focused on cycling, and bicycles are almost worshipped as the prime means of exploring the island, as well as by the government and tourism board.

 Taiwanese people are fond of cycling, and you will see many along the coastal roads, some just on a day ride, and some cycle touring longer distances, with panniers on their Giant bikes (almost just Giant here).

-Being an oblong island, shaped like a seed, there are basically two coasts in Taiwan, the east coast and the west coast.
+Being an oblong island shaped like a seed, Taiwan has basically two coasts: the east and west coasts.
 The northern coast is very short but worth cycling in its easternmost part.
 There’s no southern coast, just a cape.

-Besides the lush and mountainous interiors, really challenging to cycle, there’s no doubt that the best of Taiwan is to be found along the east coast.
+Besides the lush and mountainous interiors, which are really challenging to cycle, there’s no doubt that the best of Taiwan is to be found along the east coast.

-Its northern part is made of steep mountains dramatically dropping into the sea, covered in grass they look like anything else we saw in Asia, reminding us a bit of western Ireland.
+Its northern part is made up of steep mountains that drop dramatically into the sea, covered in grass, which looks like anything else we saw in Asia, reminding us a bit of western Ireland.

 Riding south, crossing the Tropic of Cancer, the landscape changes completely, becoming covered in thick tropical jungle.
 There are still mountains, but they get further away from the coast.

-The southernmost area is amazing and really worth riding, be sure not to miss the east shore of Kenting National Park, just don’t go to the silly southernmost tip of Taiwan, one of the most useless hikes we’ve ever done, one and a half hour of our trip lost for a crappy concrete monument.
+The southernmost area is fantastic and really worth riding.
+Be sure not to miss the east shore of Kenting National Park; don’t go to the silly southernmost tip of Taiwan, one of the most useless hikes we’ve ever done.
+One and a half hours of our trip were lost for a crappy concrete monument.

 Taiwan Cycling Itinerary in a Nutshell